gnss-sdr/geniuss-place/_quick-start/01-quick-start-guide.md

 - the freedom to share the software with your friends and neighbors, and
 - the freedom to share the changes you make.

-In particular, you have the freedom to install and use GNSS-SDR right now in your own computer.
+In particular, you have the freedom to install and use GNSS-SDR right now on your own computer.
 This is what the Quick-Start Guide is about.

 Here you will find: